Please ensure Javascript is enabled for purposes of website accessibility

 Free-Roaming Horses on Dine’ Nation Lands

-We thank the Santa Fe Community Foundation for this award and for all the Foundation staff does in our communities.
-We’re honored to have won this award for work with partners in achieving advances in science and technology for wild horses and their health and freedom, including several firsts in the nation.
-The Courageous Innovation Award is given annually to a Northern New Mexico nonprofit organization that demonstrates impact by forging new paths to address complex challenges.
+Thank you to the Santa Fe Community Foundation for this award and for all the work of Foundation staff.
+We’re honored to have won this award for work with partners in achieving advances for wild horses and their health and freedom, including several firsts in the nation.
+The Courageous Innovation Award is given annually to a Northern New Mexico nonprofit organization that “demonstrates impact by forging new paths to address complex challenges,” according to the Foundation.

 Tour Sky Mountain Wild Horse Sanctuary via the awards video

-Fertility Control and the Welfare of Free-Roaming Horses and Burros on U.S. Public Lands: The Need for an Ethical Framing, Animals, (2022) ~ Journal Paper
+Journal Publication ~ Fertility Control and the Welfare of Free-Roaming Horses and Burros on U.S. Public Lands: The Need for an Ethical Framing, in the journal Animals, (2022)

-How do we further an ethical lens for viewing wild horses and burros roaming on public lands in the U.S.?
+How do we further stronger ethics for the treatment of wild horses and burros roaming on public lands in the U.S.?
 What are key viewpoints of historical and contemporary inhabitants of these lands?
-How will we develop strategies for wider perspectives on wildlife and land health?
+How will we develop wider perspectives for wildlife and land health?
 Drs.
 Allen Rutberg, Tufts University, John Turner, University of Toledo, and Karen Herman, Sky Mountain Wild Horse Sanctuary, seek an initial framing of these questions grounded in ethics.
 Read the paper at https://www.mdpi.com/2076-2615/12/19/2656/pdf

 Project Coexistence Documentary

-Project Coexistence dives deeply into the question of how we humans will coexist with wildlife in a world forever changed by habitat loss and climate chaos.
-Filmed in New Mexico at Sky Mountain Wild Horse Sanctuary and on National Forest lands, as well as in South Africa, Project Coexistence features work to protect the lives and freedom of wild horses and elephants.
-The film explores efforts by those seeking to use the best immunocontraception science and technology in wild places in service of these species and the lands they roam amidst often-violent conflict.
-The film is in development during 2023 ~ view stunning footage, learn, and give at https://vimeo.com/712694206/35435b422b & https://projectcoexistence.com
+How will we humans coexist with wildlife in a world forever changed by the loss of wild lands and climate chaos?
+Filmed in Northern New Mexico at Sky Mountain Wild Horse Sanctuary and on public lands, as well as in South Africa, Project Coexistence dives deeply into this question.
+The film explores efforts to protect the lives and freedom of wild horses and elephants by scientists using the best immunocontraception science and technology in wild places amidst often-violent conflict.
+The film is in development ~ view stunning trailer footage at https://vimeo.com/712694206/35435b422b & https://projectcoexistence.com

-Science, partnerships, observations with wildlife in the wild, technology, art, policy change … Sky Mountain Wild Horse Sanctuary pursues continuous learning in these spheres and more, seeking a new paradigm in which all wildlife live free and thrive in healthy ecosystems.
-Join us for the adventure of life ~humanity in action for sanctuary for wildlife, the human animal, and planet.
+Science, partnerships, time with wildlife in the wild, technology, art, policy change … Sky Mountain Wild Horse Sanctuary pursues continuous learning in these spheres and beyond, seeking a new paradigm in which all wildlife live free and thrive in healthy ecosystems.
+Join us for the adventure of life and wild ~ humanity in action for wildlife, the human animal, and the planet.